-The District's approved appropriations and estimated resources did not agree to the system budgetary amounts.
+The District's Board approved appropriations and County approved estimated resources did not agree to the system budgetary amounts.

-By not correctly including budgetary accounts into the financial software, it could become challenging for the District to easily monitor its budgeted activity in comparison with its actual amounts.
+By not correctly including approved budgetary amounts into the financial software, it could become challenging for the District to easily monitor its budgeted activity in comparison with its actual amounts.
 The District is also at risk for overspending in excess of available funds, which could possibly result in negative fund balances.

 We recommend that approved budgetary modifications be incorporated into the USAS system by the Treasurer in a timely manner.
-This will aid the Board of Education and Treasurer in their review of budgetary versus actual information and help ensure budgetary requirements are followed.
+This should aid the Board of Education and Treasurer in their review of budgetary versus actual information and help ensure budgetary requirements are followed.

-Finding Number 2021-002 ---------------- ----------
+Finding Number 2022-002 ---------------- ----------